Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

+Bit-flip errors can occur if such noise operators have non-vanishing matrix elements with the two qubit states.
+Further such noise is particularly harmful for standard qubit formulations, since in some cases they can induce correlated errors which make quantum error correction unfeasible.
 Let us study the decoherence caused due to such noise by examining the matrix elements of the $\hat{S}_x$ (or any other component) operator with the $\ket{0},\ket{1}$ states.
 A useful piece of physical intuition is provided by looking at the classical $d \rightarrow \infty$ limit.
 In appendix ~\ref{App_sec_beta_translations}, we show that the residual $U(1)^\beta$ symmetry is generated by the function $G(\alpha,\beta,\theta_S,\theta_P,\varphi_S,\varphi_P)=-\frac{1}{2}\cos{\alpha}$.
 Let us consider the matrix elements of $\hat{S}_{x,y,z}$ and $\hat{P}_{x,y,z}$ operators, between these two entanglemon qubit states.
 Recall that these are expressed in terms of bilinear combinations of elementary Schwinger boson operators in Eq.~(\ref{sbosrep}).
 The key idea here, on which the whole intuition of the entanglemon qubit was based, is that these operators correspond (in the large $d$ limit) to functions over $\mathbb{C}$P(3) which are {\em invariant} under $\beta$ translations.
-This implies that their Poisson brackets with the $G$ function vanish.
+This implies that their Poisson brackets with $G$ vanish.

 At the quantum level, this suggests that matrix elements of $\hat{S}_{x,y,z}$ and $\hat{P}_{x,y,z}$ between two eigenstates with different eigenvalues of the quantum operator $\hat{G}$ (associated to the classical function $G$) also vanish.
 Because the classical energy function $H(\bm{\Psi})$ is also invariant under $\beta$ translations, we expect $\hat{H}$ to commute with the quantum operator $\hat{G}$ associated to the classical function $G$.
 Which would imply that the $\ket{0}$ and $\ket{1}$ states are eigenvectors of $\hat{G}$ with distinct eigenvalues, as it is typical for a collective excitation branch associated to a nearly broken global symmetry.
 This leads to the expectation that matrix elements of $\hat{S}_{x,y,z}$ and $\hat{P}_{x,y,z}$ operators between the two entanglemon qubit states vanish.